bpasanek/puzzlepoesis/_people/johnson-lauren.md

     - role: "Puzzle Design"
 ---

-Lauren Austen Johnson is undergraduate at U.Va. majoring in English and Archaeology and minoring in Astrophysics.
+Lauren A. Johnson (’18) is an Echols Scholar pursuing a BA in Archaeology & English and a minor in Astronomy.
+Her research interests include Digital Humanities, lyric poetry, and interdisciplinary analysis of poetics.

 [<< Back <<](../people.html)